2nd Trimester

 By the end of month 4, your baby has grown to about the size of an avocado (10–12cm) and weighs approximately 100–140 grams.
 The rapid development continues:

-• Facial muscles are developing - your baby can make expressions
+• Facial muscles are developing and your baby can make expressions

-• Ears are nearly in their final position and baby may hear your voice
+• Ears are nearly in their final position and your baby may hear your voice

 • Arms and legs are more proportionate to the body